Peter Withe: Aston Villa

 Ron Saunders took him to Aston Villa on the eve of the 1980–81 season when the Birmingham club paid £500,000 for the club's record signing at the time.
 He was 29 at the end of the month that league season started.
 Withe was paired with Gary Shaw whose pace and anticipation gave Withe a strike partner with playing similarities to Tony Woodcock when Withe was at Forest.
 Withe won a trophy in each of his first three seasons at Villa Park.
 Withe scored 20 times in 36 games to finish joint-top scorer in the league with Tottenham Hotspur's Steve Archibald in that first season as Aston Villa won the Football League title.
 Withe and Spurs' Mark Falco both scored twice sharing the 1981 FA Charity Shield from a 2–2 draw.

 Withe scored the only goal in the 1982 European Cup final win against Bayern Munich.
 The season after Withe played in the 1982 European Super Cup 3–1 aggregate win against FC Barcelona.

-He scored 90 goals in over 200 games for Villa.
+Withe scored 90 goals in over 200 games for Villa.
 After five years he eventually moved on in what he later described as "the biggest wrench of my career."

 Later career

-He joined Sheffield United scoring 18 goals in 74 league games in three seasons from 1985 to 1988.
+Withe joined Sheffield United scoring 18 goals in 74 league games in three seasons from 1985 to 1988.
 In his last season there he scored twice in eight league games on loan back at ex-club, Birmingham City.
 Both of these goals were actually against Sheffield United.
 They let him play on loan in a match, where goalkeeper Roger Hansbury had gone on loan the other way.
 He ended his senior playing days scoring once in 38 league games at Huddersfield Town between 1988 and 1990.

-International
+International career

-His England debut was in a 1–0 home friendly defeat by Brazil on 12 May 1981.
+Withe's England debut was in a 1–0 home friendly defeat by Brazil on 12 May 1981.
 His first four England caps were all without victory with a draw with Wales and defeats by Scotland and Norway.
 Capped by England 11 times, Withe scored once, and was the first Aston Villa player to be selected in an England World Cup Finals squad (in Spain 1982).
 His goal was against Hungary on 27 April 1983 in his 7th cap.
 His last cap was on 14 November 1984 when Turkey were beaten 8–0.
 Withe ended his international career with 5 wins, 3 draws and 3 defeats.